puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-security-windows-defender-application-guard.md

 ## Overview

 Security architects in the enterprise must deal with the tension that exists between productivity and security.
 It's relatively easy to lock down a browser and only allow a handful of trusted sites to load.
 This approach will improve the overall security posture but is arguably less productive.
 If you make it less restrictive to improve productivity, you increase the risk profile.
-It's a hard balance to strike!
+Striking an acceptable balance is challenging!

 It's even harder to keep up with new emerging threats in this constantly changing threat landscape.
 Browsers remain the primary attack surface on client devices because the browser's basic job is to let users access, download, and open untrusted content from untrusted sources.
 Malicious actors are constantly working to social engineer new forms of attacks against the browser.
 Security incident prevention or detection/response strategies can't guarantee 100% safety.